danrlavoie/slack-archive/README.md

 1. Do you already have a user token for your workspace?
 If not, read on below on how to get a token.
 2. Make sure you have [`node` and `npm`](https://nodejs.org/en/) installed, ideally something newer than Node v14.
+3. Run `yarn install` to install dependencies
+4. Run `yarn prepublishOnly` to compile the project
-3. Run `slack-archive`, which will interactively guide you through the options.
+5. Run `npx slack-archive`, which will interactively guide you through the options.

 ```sh
 npx slack-archive